kumahq/kuma-website/app/docs/dev/policies/meshhealthcheck.md

 - **`unhealthyThreshold`** - number of consecutive unhealthy checks before considering a host unhealthy (e.g. 3)
 - **`healthyThreshold`** - number of consecutive healthy checks before considering a host healthy (e.g. 1)
-- **`initialJitter`** - (optional) if specified, Envoy will start health checking after a random time in milliseconds between 0 and initialJitter.
+- **`initialJitter`** - (optional) if specified, Envoy will start health checking after a random time in milliseconds between 0 and `initialJitter`.
 This only applies to the first health check
 - **`intervalJitter`** - (optional) if specified, during every interval Envoy will add `intervalJitter` to the wait time
-- **`intervalJitterPercent`** - (optional) if specified, during every interval Envoy will add IntervalJitter * IntervalJitterPercent / 100 to the wait time.
-If IntervalJitter and IntervalJitterPercent are both set, both of them will be used to increase the wait time.
+- **`intervalJitterPercent`** - (optional) if specified, during every interval Envoy will add `intervalJitter` * `intervalJitterPercent` / 100 to the wait time.
+If `intervalJitter` and `intervalJitterPercent` are both set, both of them will be used to increase the wait time.
 - **`healthyPanicThreshold`** - allows to configure panic threshold for Envoy cluster.
 If not specified, the default is 50%.
 To disable panic mode, set to 0%.
 - **`failTrafficOnPanic`** - (optional) if set to true, Envoy will not consider any hosts when the cluster is in